 Once home to the city’s slaughterhouses and packaging plants, hence the name, the Meatpacking District today is another one of our favorite places to visit in New York City.
 Full of great places to eat, nightlife, high-end shopping, and the other half of the Highline, this smallish district has a lot to offer.

-One of our favorite stops was Samsung 837, this New York City Samsung HQ has alot more to offer than just a place to buy your latest android phone.
+One of our favorite stops was Samsung 837, this New York City Samsung HQ has alot more to offer than just a place to buy your latest android phone, it’s a full on NYC attraction in itself.
 Come in for the ultimate virtual reality experience.
 From surfing, skiing, touring the world and galaxy, to shooting zombies you can actually feel like you’re live in action with their state of the art VR experiences.
 I loved the zombie experience, although I did scream a few times because zombies do pop up right in your face and it does feel eerily real.

 The best part of this Samsung experience would be that it’s a completely free thing to do in New York City!
 They almost converted two diehard Apple users over during our visit.
 Be sure to check their website as sometimes they offer screenings of movies on their 3 story screen!
 But you’ll need to make a reservation in advance.